mhammarback/Portfolio/README.md

 # Portfolio
 Welcome to my portfolio!

+This project's goal was to follow web accessibility, HTML validation guidelines and to implement a given design using all the knowledge of HTML and CSS from previous weeks.

 I created it using Mobile first approach and it is responsive for mobile, tablet and desktop.